sbt/sbt-pom-reader/README.md

 [![Build Status](https://travis-ci.org/sbt/sbt-pom-reader.svg?branch=master)](https://travis-ci.org/sbt/sbt-pom-reader)

-This project aims to read maven pom files and configure sbt appropriately.
+This project aims to read Maven `pom.xml` files and configure a basic sbt project appropriately.
 We have limited aims:

-1. We do not plan to parse/use maven plugins.
-Only the ones which users submit handling code for
+1. The intent is not to parse/use Maven plugins.
+The purpose is to translate project structure, dependencies, and artifact resolution
-2. Failure to read a pom file causes the maven build to crash, sorry
+2. Failure to read a `pom.xml` file causes the Maven build to crash
-3. Unexpected maven-y things will simply fail to translate.
+3. Unexpected Maven-y things will simply fail to translate
-4. Majority of simple maven projects will be usable directly in sbt from the maven pom.
+4. Majority of simple Maven projects will be usable directly in sbt from the Maven `pom.xml`

+That said:

-5. Parent pom resolution and inheritance should work.
+1. Parent pom resolution and inheritance should work
-6. Multi-module builds should work assuming each project meets an above caveat (at least, once we implement support).
+2. Multi-module builds should work, assuming each module meets the above caveats

 # Usage